dfabulich/node-app-store-connect-api/README.md

   await readAll(`inAppPurchasePriceSchedules/${inAppPurchase.id}/manualPrices?include=inAppPurchasePricePoint&filter[territory]=USA`);
 ```

 That's supposed to return one price object per entry on the price schedule.
-Usually (but not always!) there's an additional one with `startDate: null`.
-According to Apple, that's supposed to be the current live price, but in my experience, it's often missing, and, in many cases, the price object with `startDate: null` often isn't the actual current live price.
-But, worst of all, sometimes it _only_ returns a price object with `startDate: null`, so you _must_ use it in that case.
+The one with `startDate: null` represents the current live price.

 So, if you want the current latest price for an IAP, you'd do it like this: